PaloAltoNetworks/pan-cortex-data-lake-python/docs/guides/credentials.rst

 ===========

-The Application Framework implements OAuth 2.0 for delegating access to your Logging, Event and Directory Sync services.
+The Application Framework implements OAuth 2.0 for delegating access to the Logging, Event and Directory Sync services.

 The ``pancloud`` SDK comes packaged with OAuth 2.0 support to ease the process of:

-   - Generating authorization URL
+   - Generating the authorization URL
-   - Exchanging authorization code for tokens (authorization code grant)
+   - Exchanging and authorization code for tokens (authorization code grant)
    - Refreshing tokens
    - Revoking tokens
    - Token caching